Berwick, Victoria: Facilities

-Eden Rise Village is on the corner of Clyde and O'Shea Roads and includes a Coles supermarket, Aldi supermarket, Nando's, two bottle shops, a Specsavers and many other specialty shops.

-Parkhill Plaza is situated on the corner of Parkhill Drive and Ernst Wanke Road and contains a Coles supermarket and other specialty stores.

-Clock Tower Mews is located on Bemersyde Drive, adjacent to Kambrya College.
-A Foodworks supermarket was previously present in the precinct, but has since been replaced by a locally owned store known as Foodmart.

-Alira Village is the "town centre" of the new Alira housing estate, on the corner of Homestead and Centre Roads.
-The precinct includes an IGA supermarket.

 Medical

 Berwick currently has two hospitals: Casey Public Hospital, which is in the process of being extended with a multi-storey public carpark under construction to its west; and St John of God Berwick Private Hospital, located opposite Casey Hospital on Kangan Drive.
 There is also a St John of God mental rehabilitation centre on Gloucester Avenue.

 There are other clinics in the suburb making it mostly self-sufficient for all medical needs of the residents.